Breed Standard

 The balance of size, power, function, and overall appearance of the Turkish Boz Shepherd is of primary importance.

-Size - All Turkish Boz Shepherds should exhibit the giant and impressive size of the breed.
+Size: All Turkish Boz Shepherds should exhibit the giant and impressive size of the breed.
 The height at the withers averages 32" to 40 inches for dogs and 29 to 35 inches for bitches.
-Weights average 140-250 plus pounds for dogs and 100-170 pounds for bitches.
-The largest we are aware of was Minik a 42 inch male that was a lean 275#
+Weighs average 140-250 plus pounds for dogs and 100-170 pounds for bitches.
+The largest we are aware of was Minik, a 42-inch male that was a lean 275#

-Proportion - The Turkish Boz Shepherd dog is more massive and powerful, both in physical size and appearance, than the bitch.
-The height-to-length ratio in males is 1:1 to 1:1.2, while a slightly higher ratio is acceptable for bitches, providing she remains proportionate and balanced.
+Proportion: The Turkish Boz Shepherd dog is more massive and powerful, both physically and in appearance, than the bitch.
+The height-to-length ratio in males is 1:1 to 1:1.2, while a slightly higher ratio is acceptable for bitches, provided she remains proportionate and balanced.

-Substance - the Turkish Boz Shepherd should appear lean and agile yet solid and substantial.
-He is a dog of medium to slightly heavy substance whose muscling and bone structure should be balanced with the frame.
+Substance: the Turkish Boz Shepherd should appear lean and agile yet solid.
+He is a medium- to slightly heavy-boned dog whose muscling and bone structure should be balanced with the frame.
 Dogs too heavily or too lightly boned to be in balance with their frame are considered undesirable.
 Bitches should retain a sense of femininity independent of size.

 HEAD